clemente/edx-documentation/en_us/shared/rerun_course/course_rerun.rst

 * If your course includes instructions for learners, verify that the instructions reflect the current user interface of the LMS.
-For example, you might want to revise a description of the problem **Check** button, which was accurate before October 2016, to reflect its new label, **Submit**.
+For example, you could revise a description of the problem **Check** button, which was accurate before October 2016, to reflect its new label, **Submit**.

 You can also refer to the :ref:`Launch` topic for tools and ideas that help you